 In December 2007, the FASB issued two statements that would apply prospectively to potential, business combinations for which the acquisition date is on or after January 1, 2009.
 Early application is not permitted.
-These pronouncements would be adopted at such time as we undertake a business combinations and will have no impact on our current and historical financial statements.
+These pronouncements would be adopted at such time as we undertake a business combination and will have no impact on our current and historical financial statements.
 SFAS No. 141R, "Business Combinations", retains the fundamental requirements of purchase accounting but requires, among other things, the recognition and measurement of any noncontrolling interest and certain previously unrecognized intangible assets such as in-process research and development.
-It also calls for the recognition of most acquisition costs as expense rather than negative goodwill.
+It also calls for the recognition of most acquisition costs as expense rather than part of the total acquisition cost and the recognition of a gain in the event of a bargain purchase rather than negative goodwill.
 SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements", establishes accounting and reporting standards for the noncontrolling (minority) interest in a subsidiary and for the deconsolidation of a subsidiary.